-This section supplements the previous discussion in the section entitled "Suitability of PUIA as a TEA definition."
-The High Poverty and 80% AMI standards are not applicable to EB-5 projects under the current law because the High Unemployment Threshold is the determining factor as to whether a project tract or a combined area constitutes a TEA.
-The High Poverty and 80% AMI Threshold are similar to the NMTC standards set forth in Section 45D of the Internal Revenue Code.
+These standards are not applicable to EB-5 projects under the current law because the High Unemployment Threshold is the determining factor as to whether a project tract or a combined area constitutes a TEA.
+The High Poverty and 80% AMI Threshold are similar to the NMTC standard set forth in Section 45D of the Internal Revenue Code.